Services & digital trade

 Rules-based

-A multilateral rules-based trading system, that is centred on the World Trade Organization, is important for creating rules for new issues, or where there are gaps in the rulebook, and resolving disputes.
+A multilateral rules-based trading system, centred on the World Trade Organization, is important for creating rules for new issues or where there are gaps in the rulebook, and resolving disputes.
 For Australian services suppliers, a rules-based trading system means greater certainty and predictability in export markets.

 Australia supports services trade at the World Trade Organization

-Under the GATS, each WTO Member specifies the access foreign service providers have to their market and whether they are treated differently to local providers.
-The GATS applies to any type of service in any sector except those supplied in the exercise of governmental authority, such as public health or education services.
-Australia’s GATS commitments are available on the DFAT website
+Under the GATS, each WTO Member specifies the access foreign services suppliers have to particular sectors in their market (referred to as ‘market access' commitments) and whether they are treated differently to local providers (referred to as ‘national treatment' commitments).
+Australia's GATS commitments are available on the WTO website.

-Through the WTO, Australia is supporting open and transparent services trade.
-This includes 'joint statement initiatives' (JSIs) which are WTO plurilateral agreements involving a subset of WTO Members on a particular issue.
-Australia is participating in two JSIs to support open and transparent services trade:
+Australia also supports open and transparent services trade through WTO 'joint statement initiatives' (JSIs) which are plurilateral agreements involving a subset of WTO Members on a particular issue.
+WTO JSIs are transparent and open to all WTO Members to join and help to improve global trade rules.
+Australia is participating in two JSIs to support services trade:

-Services Domestic Regulation Joint Statement Initiative (DR JSI)
+Services Domestic Regulation Joint Statement Initiative (SDR JSI)

-- The DR JSI will require applications to supply a service to be based on objective and transparent criteria, decisions be made impartially, processed without undue delay and that fees are reasonable.
+- The SDR JSI will require applications and licences to supply a service to be based on objective and transparent criteria, decisions be made impartially and processed without undue delay and that fees are reasonable.

-- The DR JSI will make it easier for Australian businesses to export to existing markets and open opportunities in new markets.
+- The SDR JSI will make it easier for Australian services suppliers to export to existing markets and open opportunities in new global markets by reducing red tape and regulatory costs.

-- An OECD-WTO study found that implementation of the DR JSI could generate annual trade cost savings of USD150 billion.
+- The WTO estimates that the implementation of the SDR JSI could generate global savings of USD127 billion.

 - For more information see the WTO website.